Luis Caicedo (footballer, born 1992)

 Luis Alberto "Kunty" Caicedo Medina (born 11 May 1992) is an Ecuadorian professional footballer who plays as a central defender for Deportivo Pasto.

 Club career

-Caicedo played for Independiente del Valle, playing a crucial part in defense as the team finished runners-up in the 2016 Copa Libertadores.
+Caicedo played for Independiente del Valle, playing a crucial part in defence as the team finished runners-up in the 2016 Copa Libertadores.
 In December 2016 Caicedo signed a five-year deal for Brazilian side Cruzeiro.

 Disciplinary

 In October 2016 Caicedo was suspended for three matches while playing for Independiente for cursing at a referee after a match against Emelec.
 Afterwards Caicedo claimed that it was the referee who initiated the confrontation and allegedly insulted and made racist remarks about Caidedo's Afro-Ecuadorian ethnicity.

-In a match that same month on 11 October in a world cup qualifying match against Bolivia Caicedo was sent off on his second international cap for picking up two yellow cards.
+In a match that same month, on 11 October in a World Cup qualifying match against Bolivia, Caicedo was sent off on his second international cap for picking up two yellow cards.
 In another world cup qualifying match against on 28 March 2017 Caicedo was again sent off for two bookable offenses as Ecuador lost 0–2.